SAP-samples/teched2025-AD165/exercises/ex3/README.md

 4. Select the **cards** tile, search for **All Ideas** card, select the card listed there and in the next screen click **save** to add it to the section.
 <br><br>![add card section](/exercises/ex3/images/03_03_0030.png)

-5. Now that you have added the *all ideas card* to the workpage, submit the changes to the workspage by clicking on the **Publish** button on the top-right.
+5. Now that you have added the *All Ideas card* to the workpage, submit the changes to the workspage by clicking on the **Publish** button on the top-right.

 6. You would see the added card at the bottom of the workpage with some existing ideas (pre-created as examples) and as when users will create new ideas (in Exercise 4), these ideas will start appearing in this UI card.
 <br><br>![add card section](/exercises/ex3/images/03_03_0040.png)